sommergeo/roceeh2wiki/README.md

 # roceeh2wiki
 This repo contains tools to publish geodata from the [ROCEEH Out of Africa Database (ROAD)](https://www.roceeh.uni-tuebingen.de/roadweb/smarty_road_simple_search.php) to Wikipedia maps.
 The tools help to query data from ROAD's [SPARQL](http://www.roceeh.uni-tuebingen.de/roadweb/smarty_sparql_select.php "Must be logged in to enter webform") endpoint and convert the results to the JSON schema of Wikipedia's map extension [Kartographer](https://www.mediawiki.org/wiki/Help:Extension:Kartographer).
-The JSON files can be pasted to Wikimedia Commons, which then are linked within Wikis.
+The JSON files can be pasted to Wikimedia Commons, which then are linked to Wikis.

 ![Workflow of the roceeh2wiki package](docs/workflow_small.png)